-City Council members approved a $24,250,598 preliminary estimate for the 2024 property tax levy, in a split vote at their Nov.
+City Council members approved a $24,250,598 preliminary estimate for the 2024 property tax levy in a split vote at their Nov.
 4 meeting.

 The proposed levy amount would be a 1.7% increase in the total overall operating levy, the smallest increase in the past six years.
-The levy would not increase tax rates for existing homeowners, pending Kane County’s assessment of equalized assessed value changes, as the increase is expected to be offset by TIF EAV recovery and new development.
+The levy would not increase tax rates for existing homeowners, pending Kane County’s assessment of equalized assessed value changes, because the increase is expected to be offset by TIF EAV recovery and new development.

 Major factors of the 2024 levy amount were the city’s required contributions to the police and firefighter’s pension funds.
 The police pension contribution increased .47% over last year to $4,488,229 and the firefighter’s pension contribution increased .49% to $3,004,292.